Priesemann-Group/dendritic_balance/README.md

 ## Requirements

 The results in this paper were created using `Julia 1.3.1` and `Python 3.6` with `matplotlib`, `numpy` and `h5py`.
+To run the experiments using natural images, please download `IMAGES.mat` from http://www.rctn.org/bruno/sparsenet/ and place it into `src/input_generation/scenes/`.

 ### Julia Packages